xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486C/20486C_MOD03_DEMO.md

 		@section Scripts {@Script.Render("~/bundles/jqueryval")}
 ```
 30. On the **DEBUG** menu of the **OperasWebSite - Microsoft Visual** Studio window, click **Start Debugging**

-   >**Note:** An error message displays in the **Internet Explorer** window.
-The error message is expected because the home page view has not been added.

 31. In the Address bar of the **Internet Explorer** window, append the existing URL with **opera/index**, and then click **Go to**.
 32. On the **Index** page, click **Create New**.
 33. In the **Title** text box of the result page, type **Carmen**, and then, in the **Year** text box, type **1475**.